-This UNESCO World Heritage Site is renowned for majestic mountain peaks, splendorous waterfalls, tremendous canyons, and the beautifully colored lakes, rivers and icefields.
+This UNESCO World Heritage Site is renowned for majestic mountain peaks, splendorous waterfalls, tremendous canyons, and the beautifully colored lakes, rivers, and icefields.

 Mount Edith Cavell with a summit of 11,033 feet (3,363 m) and Pyramid Mountain with a peak of 9,075 (2,766 m) are two of the more picturesque mountains within Jasper National Park.
 The Athabasca Falls is another stunning feat of nature measuring 60 feet (18 m) wide and falling 80 feet (24 m) to the waiting gorge below.

 The Columbia Icefield feeds into the park through the Athabasca Glacier.
 This is only a plus to the other icefield features experienced on the Icefields Parkway between Lake Louise and Jasper.
-Who is going to complain on this magnificent landscape?
+Who is going to complain about this magnificent landscape?

 Jasper is also home to a variety and abundance of wildlife.
-The sought-after predator species include black bear, cougar, coyote, fox, grizzly bear, lynx, timber wolf, wolverine and then the bald and golden eagles from the sky.
+The sought-after predator species include black bear, cougar, coyote, fox, grizzly bear, lynx, timber wolf, wolverine, and then the bald and golden eagles from the sky.